sentryco/Logger/README.md

 ### Gotchas
 - Print only works when debugging an app.
 When the app is built for running.
 Swift.print doesn't work anymore.
 Use file logging in release if needed
+- Unless

 ### Todo:
-- Add codebeat ✅
-- Add lint ✅
-- Add GH action for unit tests ✅
-- Maybe include trace in log call so it can be toggled on and off 🤔
+- Maybe include the `Trace.trace()` call in log call so it can be toggled on and off 🤔
-- Add trace to commands somehow.
-"FileManager.save - error saving"
-- Add tag emoji to output just before msg etc
+- Add the tag-type emoji to output just before msg etc
 - Figure out how to log fatal crash? is it possible? exceptions?
+Research needed
-- Do stackoverflow search on logging best practice etc
+- Do more stackoverflow search on logging best practice etc
 - Add terminal color to formating text: https://github.com/sushichop/Puppy/blob/main/Sources/Puppy/LogColor.swift
 - Add os support:  https://www.avanderlee.com/debugging/oslog-unified-logging/
-- What we can do is add `LogType.custom` that pull closure from a variable where we can adhock Crashalytics `if level == .warn || level == .error {  Crashlytics.crashlytics().record(error: error) } ` see: https://blog.logrocket.com/logging-and-remote-error-reporting-in-mobile-apps/ ✅
-- We can also use the custom hock to utilize: Google analytics for event, timing and exception calls. ✅ (seems like firebase is the prefered options these days) but GA can still be used: https://github.com/ksmandersen/GoogleReporter I think GA is the leaner option.
-Firebase could be too elaborate etc?
+- Try Firebase crashalytics in a demo project